Children with speech and language and communication needs.

 Children with cleft palate are at higher risk of hearing difficulties caused by fluid build-up inside the ear.
 These hearing difficulties can have an effect on speech development.
 All children with cleft palate benefit from regular hearing tests to pick up and treat any problems, and early speech assessment (age 2) to see whether speech therapy is needed.

 Speech therapists give advice to try and prevent speech difficulties through advice for parents with a baby with cleft palate.
 Some children will go on to need speech therapy as they get older and this can be very effective, but some difficulties cannot be helped by therapy alone.

 Detailed information about cleft lip and palate and the impact on a child’s speech and language skills is explained here Cleft lip and Palate information leaflet from RCSLT

 Many children have a period of stammering/stuttering when young which stops as they mature.
 For a small number of children, the stammering doesn’t go away.
 Therapy can help support these children and parents/carers.

 Stammering is a result of neurological differences in the brain which make it physically hard to speak sometimes.
 It is not caused by nervousness, anxiety or a lack of confidence.

-People who stammer may repeat stretch or get stuck on sounds or words.
+People who stammer may repeat, stretch or get stuck on sounds or words.
 They may also show tension if they are struggling to speak.
 This might be in their face, body or breathing.
 Some stammering is hidden: people may change words, avoid certain situations and even avoid talking.
-It is often accompanied by painful thoughts and feeling/emotions.
+It can often be accompanied by painful thoughts and feeling/emotions.
 More males than females stammer and about 60% have a family member who also stammers.
 Stammering can be variable so sometimes your child will stammer more than at other times.